Wall St Week Ahead: As earnings take over, fundamentals to be tested

 Next week about 70 S&P 500 companies will report results.
 If the results indicate that companies' earnings are still weak despite intervention by the world's major central banks, shares could slump.

-General Electric, Verizon, Johnson & Johnson and UnitedHealth are among the biggest names, as are tech giants Microsoft Corp, Intel Corp, Google Inc and IBM.
+General Electric (GE.N), Verizon (VZ.N), Johnson & Johnson (JNJ.N) and UnitedHealth (UNH.N) are among the biggest names, as are tech giants Microsoft Corp (MSFT.O), Intel Corp (INTC.O), Google Inc (GOOG.O) and IBM (IBM.N).

-Financial companies may be the most in view as investors look to reports from Bank of America, Citigroup, Goldman Sachs and Morgan Stanley, among others.
+Financial companies may be the most in view as investors look to reports from Bank of America (BAC.N), Citigroup (C.N), Goldman Sachs (GS.N) and Morgan Stanley (MS.N), among others.
 The sector is seen posting profit growth of 19.6 percent in the quarter, by far the highest among S&P groups.

 "Since they have the highest growth expectations, it will be especially important for the market that they live up to those expectations," said Sam Stovall, chief investment strategist for Standard & Poor's Equity Research Services in New York.
 "Those results will be pivotal."